usnistgov/SFA/README.md

 - Edit sfa-cl.tcl similar to sfa.tcl above
 - To generate **sfa-cl.exe**, enter the command: freewrapTCLSH -f sfa-files.txt

-## Running the Software
+## Running the User-built version

-**You must first install and run the NIST version of the STEP File Analyzer and Viewer before running your own version.**
+You must first install and run the NIST version of the SFA before running your own version.
+SFA depends on two software packages (IFCsvr, stp2x3d) that are included with the Download version.
+Some features are not available in the
+User-built version including tooltips, unzipping compressed STEP files, and those related to the NIST CAD models.

 - Click on Release directory above.
 - Extract STEP-File-Analyzer.exe from SFA-5.nn.zip, run it and process a STEP file to install other software.
 - Now you can run your own version of SFA.